Article by Patricia Damery

-First there was Natalie, 14 1/2 years, old by any goat standards, although I had high hopes that she would make 18.
-But we made a terrible mistake in allowing our vineyard manager to bring in two horned pygmies, or “devil goats” as we came to call them.
+First, there was Natalie, 14 1/2 years, old by any goat standards, although I had high hopes that she would make 18.
+But we made a terrible mistake in allowing our vineyard manager to bring in a couple of horned pygmies, or “devil goats” as we came to call them.

-Within a month Toyon strangled in a freak accident.
+Within a month, Toyon was strangled in a freak accident.
 We were all in shock, but none of us was more upset than Sophia.
 Sophia was Toyon’s mother.
 She was also the first goat I midwifed into this world, helping Natalie ease her into the world a decade before.
-In a two month period Sophia lost not only her mother, but her daughter as well.
+In a two-month period, Sophia lost not only her mother but her daughter as well.
 Slowly over the next months, Sophia declined, also becoming boney.
-No amount of medical help or homeopathy could restore her will-to-live.
+No amount of medical help or homeopathy could restore her will to live.
 It was then Claudia, our vet, made her pronouncement: “Goats grieve deeply.”

 One estimate says there are probably as many as 700 million goats in the world, most in the Middle East and Asia (2).
-While it is beyond me to imagine my own goats as meat, I know goats are an important source of sustenance for many of the world’s peoples.
-In Ireland they were called “the poor man’s cow.”
-They can subsist on many terrains other animals cannot and they take less room.
+While it is beyond me to imagine my own goats as meat, I know goats are an important source of sustenance for many of the world’s people.
+In Ireland, they were called “the poor man’s cow.”
+They can subsist on many terrains other animals cannot, and they take less room.
 They are also one of the earliest domesticated animals, although, left untended, they return to the wild quite easily, something untrue of most domestic animals.

-To hold that the animal we eat is a sentient being opens the issue that sentient beings, including humans, are a part of the food chain and a whole, our physical bodies meant to nourish the earth, including other animals.
+To hold that the animal we eat is a sentient being opens the issue that sentient beings, including humans, are a part of the food chain.
+Our physical bodies are meant to nourish the earth, including other animals.
 We are not “above” this.

-When it is time for them to pass from this world, I too— grieve deeply, grateful for their lives and for mine.
+When it is time for them to pass from this world, I too, will grieve deeply, grateful for their lives and for mine.
 It is their parting gift.

 Meditation at First Light